The Environment Committee works on projects of importance to air quality, noise pollution, water or land pollution, and other environmental concerns.

 Environmental Pollution Map

 Former consultant to SAPCC, Amanda Yang, worked with the Environment Committee to develop a Global Information System (GIS) interactive map to demonstrate pollutant sites in the neighborhood.
 Going back through Sanborn maps from the 1800s and tracing the environmental history of each site in the neighborhood, Amanda reconstructed the environmental history of the neighborhood down each individual plot of land based on public records.
-In spring 2017, we will unveil the map with community meetings and teaching sessions to instruct neighbors on how to use the map.

 Transition Town – All St. Anthony Park

 An affiliate of SAPCC and the Environment Committee, Transition Town All St. Anthony Park (TTASAP) leads environmentally focused action in our neighborhood.

 - to reduce our carbon footprint, as individuals and as a neighborhood

 - to better prepare for severe weather and possible economic instability